 Going to the gym can be a great way to get fit, but it’s not for everyone.
-A lot of us don’t have the finances to cope with the ever increasing costs, plus it can be a pretty dull way to spend a few hours.
+A lot of us don’t have the finances to cope with the ever-increasing costs, and can often feel repetitive or dull.
 But there are plenty of more unusual ways to exercise that can be both fun and effective.
 Here are four of the best.

 Chop Some Wood